inveniosoftware/docs-invenio-rdm/docs/develop/topics/serializers.md

 - do business-level data validation

-In addition, while you'll most often use serializers to provide new formats on the REST API, it's important to understand that serializers can be used also purely at the backend to write e.g. a file down on disk (e.g. for archival packages).
+In addition, while you'll most often use serializers to provide new formats on the REST API, it's important to understand that serializers can also be used as part of the backend when e.g. writing archival packages to disk.

 You can thus think of serializer as translators from/to a stream of bytes: